cristovaozr/ohwj/README.md

 The CPU is an STM32F030C6 microcontroller with the following hardware enabled

-* LQFP48 48 pin, 32K FLASH and 4K of SRAM, 7mm x 7mm size
+* LQFP48 48 pin, 32K FLASH and 4K of SRAM, 7mm x 7mm size;
-* 48MHz with internal oscillator (or 8MHz external XTAL)
+* 48MHz with internal 8MHz oscillator external 8MHz XTAL;
-* Full 16-bit input port for buttons with pull-up resistors enabled
+* Full 16-bit input port for buttons with internal pull-up resistors enabled;
+  * No additional hardware for buttons necessary!
+If LOW then button is pressed;
+* Four 12bit ADC channels for analog inputs;
-  * 1kHz frequency sampling for the buttons provided by internal timer (TIM14)
+  * 1kHz default frequency sampling for the buttons and ADC provided by internal timer (TIM14);
-* Four 12bit ADC channels for analog inputs
-* SPI Full-duplex SPI for data transfer
+* SPI Full-duplex SPI for data transfer;
-* Dedicated ST-Link pins available for debugging and flashing purposes
+* Dedicated ST-Link pins available for debugging and flashing purposes.

 Optional stuff:
+* USART
-* USART and I2C for configuration and diagnostics (?)
+* I2C
+* GPIO:
+  * Up to 8 GPIO available if external XTAL is not available;
-* Up to 6 GPIO (maybe some usage for these like: LEDs, nRF24L01 control and stuff?)
+  * Up to 6 GPIO available if external XTAL is available.